fiaasco/fiaas/README.md

 php_pecl_inactive_extensions: []
 php_pecl_extra_extensions: []
 ```
-Define a host in the inventory, create a similar host\_vars file, run the lamp and createresources playbook against your VM and you'll be ready to go.
+Define a host in the inventory, create a similar host\_vars file, copy the [group\_vars/all configuration from the vagrant inventory](https://github.com/FiaasCo/fiaas/tree/master/vagrant/vagrant/inventory/group_vars/all) and define your users, backup and monitoring settings which will apply to all systems.
+run the lamp and createresources playbook against your VM and you'll be ready to go.
 To delete something you created, set delete: True and use the deleteresources playbook to remove them.

 Important: